joy-xiaojizhang/framework_cs4621fa19/class/lec04/README.md

 3. Set `radius=1` and `strength=-1`.
 What do you observe about the default behavior of texture wrapping?
 Modify the wrapping to clamp at the edge using `gl.texParameteri(...)` (refer to Lecture 5 Exhibit 1).

+Extra features:
+1. Read the lecture notes on interactions.
+Now change the `radius` control to use mouse dragging within the texture viewframe, i.e. dragging in the window from left to right changes the `radius` from 0 to 1.
+Also change `strength` control to use mouse scrolling within the texture frame.
+Hint: Mouse dragging detection can be achieved using a combination of `mousedown` and `mouseup`.

+2. The distortion causes some aliasing.
+Enable linear interpolation and mipmapping filters to make it smoother.